Sebastian Ernst (footballer)

-Sebastian Ernst (born 4 March 1995) is a German professional footballer who plays as a midfielder for Hannover 96.
+Sebastian Ernst (born 4 March 1995) is a German professional footballer who plays as a midfielder for Polish club ŁKS Łódź.

 Career

 Ernst is a Hannover 96 youth exponent.

 In the 2016–17 winter transfer window, Ernst moved to 2.
 Bundesliga club Würzburger Kickers from 1.
 FC Magdeburg and made 7 appearances in the second half of the season.

 Following Würzburger Kicker's relegation Ernst remained in the 2.
 Bundesliga signing a three-year contract with SpVgg Greuther Fürth in June 2017.
 He joined on a free transfer.

 Ernst rejoined Hannover 96 ahead of the 2021–22 season.

+After his contract expired at the end of the 2023–24 season, Ernst joined Jahn Regensburg on a two-year contract.

+On 24 June 2025, Ernst moved abroad for the first time in his career to join Polish second division club ŁKS Łódź on a two-year deal.